davidgiven/cpm65/README.md

 Go read [cpmfs/asm.txt](cpmfs/asm.txt) for the documentation.

-### The editor
+### The editors

 BEdit is an incredibly simple line editor modelled after a basic interpreter (command entry, with LOAD, SAVE, LIST, line numbers etc).
 It's written in machine code and assembled with the CP/M-65 assembler; you can assemble it locally if you have a system with 30kB or more TPA.
+It'll run on all platforms.

 Go read [cpmfs/bedit.txt](cpmfs/bedit.txt) for the documentation.

+QE is a much less simple vi-inspired screen editor, written in C. it's much more comfortable to use than BEDIT, but is about five times the size, and will only run on systems with a SCREEN driver, as noted above (you can also use the `DEVICES` command to see what devices your system supports).

 ### Utilities